AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/engagement-program-streams/test-an-engagement-stream.md

    >[!TIP]
    >
-   >If the test person you're looking for doesn't exist, use the&nbsp;**Create Person** option to create one on the fly.
+   >If the test person you're looking for doesn't exist, use the **Create Person** option to create one on the fly.

    Click Initial Stream, select the stream you want to test and click Run Cast.
    ![](assets/five-rubiks.png)